dolittle/Studio/Source/DevTool/README.md

 * Restart a running process
 * Restart a running container

+* Stop using Buffer - (node:37143) [DEP0005] DeprecationWarning: Buffer() is deprecated due to security and usability issues.
+Please use the Buffer.alloc(), Buffer.allocUnsafe(), or Buffer.from() methods instead.re

+* Automatically include the Vanir version in the WebPacked and configured correctly

 * BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal

 * BUG: Clean up event listeners: ] (node:46930) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 log-message listeners added to [EventEmitter].
 Use emitter.setMaxListeners() to increase limit